parthsarin/cs106a-section-spr20/public/res/Syllabus.md

 Section attendance is mandatory and part of your grade (10%) is dependent on coming to section.
 If you miss a section you should attend a makeup section with a different section leader and then send me an email with the time and location of the section you attended.
 You can find a list of the other sections at <https://cs198.stanford.edu/>.

-## Interactive Grading (IG) Sessions
-You'll receive your grades on submitted assignments through "interactive grading" ("IG") sessions.
-After I've graded your assignment, I'll create a form where you can sign up to meet with me for 20 minutes.
-At our meeting, we'll discuss your assignment submission and you'll get your grade.

-IGs are also a lot of fun!
-I want to get to know each of you, individually and I'm excited to learn about what you hope to get out of this class.
-I generally hold IGs on the weekends.
-If that doesn't work for you, we can make other arrangements; just send me an email.
-For the lateness policy, see the course information handout: <http://web.stanford.edu/class/archive/cs/cs106a/cs106a.1206/handouts/01-general-information.pdf> (TL;DR: assignments are due at the start of class, you have 4 free 24-hour late days to use throughout the quarter (except on the last assignments), talk to Brahm about any special circumstances).

 ## Okay, but this quarter is weird...
 Yeah.
 It absolutely is.
 We're holding section on Zoom this quarter.
 I'm going to do my best to keep things running as smoothly as possible, but this is new for all of us, and we'll undoubtedly run into some hiccups.